Cover image by Purrweb UI

 In case it is ready, the only thing at this stage of the development that can slow down the process is bugs that can normally be solved fairly quickly.

-However, If the firmware is at the early stages of the development, the process can become markedly slower because it might be complicated to control the Internet of Things development processes (application and firmware), test them, fix bugs, etc. all at the same time.
+However, If the firmware is at the early stages of development, the process can become markedly slower because it might be complicated to control the Internet of Things development processes (application and firmware), test them, fix bugs, etc. all at the same time.

 Internet of Things (IoT) app or software needs to be secure which is quite complicated since the IoT industry isn’t standardized (image by Xiaoming Phan)